Administrative Law (3 hrs.)

 Legal Drafting: Litigation Drafting (3hrs.) — PW, EL

 This course will prepare students to become practice-ready to draft basic litigation documents.
-Based on an evolving hypothetical fact situation in a federal labor law employment discrimination context, students will learn the skill of drafting clear and concise case assessment memoranda, demand letters and responses, complaints, answers with affirmative defenses, discovery devices including interrogatories, deposition notices, requests for production of documents, deposition preparation outlines, motions including those for the extension of time, to dismiss, and for summary judgment, and pre-trial order submission.
+Based on a hypothetical fact situation in a federal labor law employment discrimination context, students will learn the skill of drafting clear and concise case assessment memoranda, complaints, answers with affirmative defenses, discovery devices including interrogatories, motions to dismiss, and pre-trial order submission.
 Drafting will be taught to comply with the Federal Rules of Civil Procedure.
 Students will receive ongoing feedback on their drafts.
 Successful completion of this course satisfies one of the two upper-level legal writing requirements.
 Mr. Semler.
 [Catalog 535D]

 Legal Externship (2 or 3 hrs.) - EL